 [Pictured: A Little League baseball player sliding into home base safe.]

 James Watson and Francis Crick were credited with the discovery of DNA's double-helix structure, which won them a Nobel Prize in 1962, but they would not have been able to do so without the help of a pioneering female scientist.
 Rosalind Franklin's expertise in X-ray diffraction techniques allowed her to take clear pictures of DNA's structure.
 A male colleague who often disagreed with Franklin gave her photographs to Watson and Crick, and they formed the basis of their eventual model.
 Franklin never knew her work had been so integral to their discovery, as she died in 1958.

 Jacqueline Cochran worked her way out of poverty to become one of the most successful female aviators of the 20th century.
 After obtaining her pilot's license in three weeks while working as a cosmetics saleswoman, she took the aviation world by storm and set record after record.
-Her most notable feat might be flying faster than the speed of sound (761.2 miles/hour), a speed she later doubled in 1962.
+Her most notable feat might be flying faster than the speed of sound (761.2 miles per hour), a speed she later doubled in 1964.

 The Convention on the Political Rights of Women became the first piece of international law explicitly formed to protect and expand women's political rights.
 A total of 122 United Nations member states and the state of Palestine have since signed onto the document, parts of which formed the basis of later, more comprehensive treaties protecting women's rights.

 Rosa Parks' decision not to give up her seat to a white man on an Alabama bus changed the course of American history.
 The same day Parks was convicted of violating segregation laws, black community leaders, including Dr. Martin Luther King Jr., organized a boycott of the Montgomery bus system.
 It would not end until the Supreme Court ruled bus segregation laws were unconstitutional.
 Parks subsequently became a symbol of the civil rights movement and continued her work as an activist against inequality.